vasille-js/vasille-js/README.md

 ## How to use Vasille

-There are several modes to use Vasille.

-### To create the first project run
+Create an app from a template

 ```bash
 $ npx create vasille
 ```

-There are alternative methods.
-The next command will create a TypeScript project.
+Alternative method to create a TypeScript app.
 ```bash
 $ npx degit vasille-js/example-typescript my-project
 ```

-The next command will create a JavaScript project.
+Alternative method to create a JavaScript app.
 ```bash
 $ npx degit vasille-js/example-javascript my-project
 ```